paldhous/ucb/2016/dataviz/md_raw/class3.md

 As we work through today's exercise, we will see that Tableau routinely aggregates measures that are dropped into `Columns` and `Rows`, calculating a `SUM` or `AVG` (average), for example.

 This behavior can be turned off by selecting `Analysis` from the top menu and unchecking `Aggregate Measures`.
 However, I do not recommend doing this, as it will disable some Tableau functions.
-Instead, to visualize individual data points, we will use Tableau's filtering functions and the `Detail` shelf so that any aggregration is being performed on a single data point, and therefore has no effect.
+Instead, if you don't want to aggregate *all* of the data, drop categorical variables into the `Detail` shelf so that any aggregration will be performed at the correct level for your analysis.
+If necessary, you can set the aggregation so it is being performed on a single data point, and therefore has no effect.

 #### Make a series of treemaps showing neonatal deaths over time